 image from Alexandra Stevenson at Creative Commons

 Our "environment" includes both social and physical determinants of health.
 Social impacts on health are embedded in the broader environment and shaped by complex relationships between economic systems and social structures.
-These systems and structures impact the distribution of resources, money, and power around the world.
+These systems and structures impact the distribution of resources, money and power in a community and around the world.
 This distribution, known as the socioeconomic environment, shapes how communities and individuals can gain the resources needed to meet their basic human needs.1